Myrrhe/aston-project-3/CONTRIBUTING.md

 ## Code

-Make sure that the code is devoid of warnings, deprecated, methods call, commented code.
+Make sure that the code is devoid of warnings, deprecated methods call, commented code.